ICCRE2024 @ Osaka, Japan

 Fellow of IEEE | Fellow of the Canadian Academy of Engineering

-Prof. Shugen Ma, IEEE Fellow
+Prof. Shugen Ma

 The Hong Kong University of Science and Technology (Guangzhou), China